standardhealth/shr-cli/README.md

 2. Install [Yarn](https://yarnpkg.com/en/docs/install) (1.3.x or above)
 3. Execute the following from this project's root directory: `yarn`

-# Exporting SHR to JSON and FHIR
+# Exporting SHR

-After setting up the environment, you can use node to import a folder of files from CAMEO (SHR text format) and export the definitions to JSON and FHIR:
+After setting up the environment, you can use node to import a folder of files from CIMPL (SHR text format) and export the definitions to other formats:
 ```
 $ node . /path/to/shr_spec/spec
 ```